omaksi/bkp/README.md

 file level deduplication

-backups are saved locally, and remotely wi
+backups are saved locally, and remotely via s3

+for a quick to run s3 backend try minio, other alternatives available

 ## how to build